scottbcovert/sf-java-integration-poc/README.md

 Copy `.env.example` to `.env` file and set your Salesforce credentials accordingly

-Afterward, compiling and executing the Java app should connect to the Salesforce API and print out a list of lead records meeting the criteria of a SOQL query.
+Afterward, compiling and executing the Java app should connect to the Salesforce API and print out a list of records meeting the criteria of a SOQL query.

 ## Folder Structure